cloudtest-anon/raft_consensus_algorithm/README.md

 - A leader can fail or become disconnected from the other servers, in which case a new leader is elected.

-Raft implementation can be found under raft/raft.go This implementation is then used as to build a fault tolerant key-value storage system.
+Raft implementation can be found under raft/raft.go <br>
+This implementation is then used as to build a fault tolerant key-value storage system.
 Client and server is implemented under kvraft/client.go anf kvraft/server.go